nirpr/nirpr/README.md

 # 💫 About Me:
-Computer Science Graduate |<br>Passionate about machine learning and backend development
+Software developer |<br>Passionate about machine learning and backend development

 ## 🌐 Socials: